EuropeMulticulturalismRacism

 EU must not pander to anti-immigrant prejudice, urge reports

-The studies, by the Vienna-based European Monitoring Centre on and Xenophobia and UK-based Refugees Studies Centre, acknowledge a greater sense of public fear of minorities but strongly urge European politicians to avoid “pandering to prejudice”.
+The studies, by the Vienna-based European Monitoring Centre on Racism and Xenophobia and -based Studies Centre, acknowledge a greater sense of public fear of minorities but strongly urge European politicians to avoid “pandering to prejudice”.

-The Monitoring Centre cited evidence of rising attacks in every member state against symbols of , such as mosques, and the harassment of Muslims, particularly women in hijabs (headscarves).
-Its chairman, Bob Purkis, said public anxiety in the wake of 11 September had been a major factor in the increased racist attacks: “A greater sense of fear among the general population has exacerbated already existing prejudices and fuelled acts of aggression and harassment across Europe,” he noted.
+The EU Monitoring Centre cited evidence of rising attacks in every member state against symbols of Islam, such as mosques, and the harassment of Muslims, particularly women in hijabs (headscarves).
+Its chairman, Bob Purkis, said public anxiety in the wake of 11 September had been a major factor in the increased racist attacks: “A greater sense of fear among the general population has exacerbated already existing prejudices and fuelled acts of aggression and harassment across ,” he noted.

 The report, which was compiled before the recent electoral successes of anti-immigration parties in France and the Netherlands, did however commend the efforts of the majority of EU politicians, community leaders and the media for helping to enhance inter-faith dialogue and tolerance.
 It said more practical initiatives to promote intercultural understanding were needed, however.